 Short, easy trail along Farrington Lake that can connect to Davidson’s Mill Pond and Ireland Brook Conservation Area.

-2.0 miles round trip, easy, level, roots, stone steps over wet areas.
+2.0 miles.
+Easy, level, roots, stone steps over wet areas.
 Requires a very short walk along the overgrown shoulder of a somewhat busy road.

 - Shorter: Turn around sooner.

 - Longer: Add in the trails at Davidson’s Mill Pond or Ireland Brook Conservation Area.

 - Bonus: Kayak the southernmost section of Farrington Lake and you’ll be on the same stretch of water this trail runs along.

 Our two cents:

 Nice little local trail tucked into the sliver of forest between Farrington Lake and Riva Avenue that can be done on it’s own or with other nearby trail systems.